devopsacademyau/academy/README.md

 To complete the DevOps Academy, you will have to go through 8 classes with hands-on exercises.
 For each exercise, you will have to submit your code via pull requests to this repository as per [instructions](#exercises).
 The last two labs are complete projects based on current industry needs.

 You will also be required to peer review at least 5 pull requests from other students to finish this course.

+There will be 2 modes of learning the content in these classes:

+1. Self-learning.
+Where you go through all the classes on your own pace and submit the exercises when you're ready.

+2. Face-to-Face Classes or Virtual Classes.
+Where the instructors will go through the content of each class and answer any questions or concerns you might have.
+To sign up for the classes you can email help@devopsacademy.com to get the presentation dates and the availability for the upcoming class.

+**The first round of classes has been completed and we are starting our second round of classes on the 2nd of June 2020.
+If you are interested in joining the upcoming classes, email us at help@devopsacademy.com.au or come and chat to us on our [Slack channel](https://join.slack.com/t/devopsacademyau/shared_invite/zt-ajsfpwsj-GcTGG6tpZp~MOZd2DM92QA).**

 From time to time we also run the live/online classes of the Academy content with a selected group of students.
 Those classes uses this same repository and have no additional content.
 The only benefit is to have the opportunity to interact with a group of students as well as with the instructors in a more structured learning process.